Aptivi/NitrocidKS/README.md

 2. Internet Connection
 3. Appropriate console that supports escape sequences and custom monotyped fonts for languages (Konsole, GNOME Terminal, ...)

+### MacOS systems

+1. Mono Runtime
+2. Internet Connection
+3. Appropriate console that supports escape sequences and custom monotyped fonts for languages (iTerm2)

+WARNING: Don't use MacOS' builtin Terminal.app; it has broken support for 255 and true colors.

 ## How to install

 This section covers how to install Kernel Simulator on your system.
 Please scroll down to your system below.